Information for new students

-- we are based in Room 311 of the ACE Extension (building 14 on the campus map)
+- We are based in Room 311 of the ACEX Building on the South Kensingston campus map.

 - Enter the building via the walkway entrance

 - Go up to level 3

 Blackboard is the College's 'Virtual Learning Environment', an online portal where you can find a great deal of useful information and resources.

 You can self-enrol on the RAFT course (a pre-requisite Health and Safety requirement) by following the PhD Student Blackboard Enrolment Instructions

 If you don't have access to the Chemical Engineering PhD student resources, please contact Susi Underwood providing your user name.
 If you need access to any undergraduate course materials, please contact Susi Underwood providing your user name, the course code and name of the course to which you need access.
 Course codes and information on undergraduate lectures can be found in the document entitled "Attending Chemical Engineering Lectures" under "Essential Links" in the Chemical Engineering PhD student resources.

 The PhD symposium has been established as an annual event, which takes place on the first Monday after the summer term.
 The symposium is a great opportunity for PhD students to share their research with the Department and representatives from Industry.

 All third-year PhD students are expected to give either an oral or a poster presentation.

 Attendance of the symposium is compulsory for first-year PhD students.

 PhD student-staff committee

-The PhD student-staff committee gives the PhD students in the Department a voice and has been very active in organising events for PhD students, including a successful annual barbecue and monthly breakfast events and drink gatehrings.
+The PhD student-staff committee gives the PhD students in the Department a voice and has been very active in organising events for PhD students, including an annual barbecue and monthly breakfast events and drink gatehrings.

 Start of session events